-How do zones work in SonicOS?
+How do Zones work in SonicOS?

-How Zones Work in SonicOS Enhanced?
+How do Zones Work :

 An easy way to visualize how security zones work is to imagine a large new building, with several rooms inside the building, and a group of new employees that do not know their way around the building.

-The rooms within the building have one or more doors, which can be thought of as Interfaces.
-These rooms can be thought of as Zones inside each room are a number of people.
+This building has one or more exits, (which can be thought of as the WAN interfaces).
+The rooms within the building have one or more doors, (which can be thought of as interfaces).
+These rooms can be thought of as zones.

+Inside each room are a number of people.
 The people are categorized and assigned to separate rooms within the building.
 People in each room going to another room or leaving the building, must talk to a doorperson on the way out of each room.

 This doorperson is the inter-zone/intra-zone security policy, and the doorperson’s job to consult a list and make sure that the person is allowed to go to the other room, or to leave the building.
 If the person is allowed (i.e. the security policy lets them), they can leave the room via the door (the interface).

 Upon entering the hallway, the person needs to consult with the hallway monitor to find out where the room is, or where the door out of the building is located.
 This hallway monitor provides the routing process because the monitor knows where all the rooms are located, and how to get in and out of the building.